sonjt00/Food_Ingredient_Detection/README.md

 #### 'main' folder contains our learning procedure of YOLO

 #### Dataset
-We collected over 79,000 food ingredient images with 40 classes from Roboflow. classes were arranged based on the popularity.
+We collected over 79,000 food ingredient images with 40 classes from Roboflow.
+Classes were arranged based on the popularity.
 (Apple, Pork, Chicken, cabbage, ....)
 For those who are interested in the dataset, please feel free to contact me!"

 # Food Ingredient Detection